corretto/heapothesys/Extremem/README.md

 is false, then only products that contain all of the keywords are considered to match the inquiry.
 Note that overriding the default value of AllowAnyMatch will generally result in far fewer candidate products to be compared and evaluated.
 With some product data bases, the difference between AllowAnyMatch = true and AllowAnyMatch = false is over 5,000:1.
-Setting this paramater to false is especially useful when running with very large Product data bases.
-When AllowAnyMatch is false, a different more efficient algorithm is used to calculate the intersection of products matchine all search criteria.
+Setting this parameter to false is especially useful when running with very large Product data bases.
+When AllowAnyMatch is false, a different more efficient algorithm is used to calculate the intersection of products matching all search criteria.

 ### *-dProductReviewLength=32*